vector-of-bool/vector-of-bool.github.io/_drafts/cpp_string.md

-The concept of the `NUL`-terminated character array is so intrinsic to C that it is specifically baked into the language: A character array literal, which is a sequence of characters enclosed in double quotes, is defined to have an implicit `NUL` character added to the end inserted by the compiler.
+The concept of the `NUL`-terminated character array is so intrinsic to C that it is specifically baked into the language: A character array literal, which is a character sequence enclosed in double quotes, is defined to have an implicit `NUL` character added to the end inserted by the compiler.

 We cannot forget about `char*`'s evil twin: `wchar_t*`!